EllyPirelly/vue3-reaction-timer/README.md

-# Vue 3 CLI project reaction timer
+# Vue 3 CLI - Reaction Timer

 ## What is this about?
 - a simple Vue 3 CLI set-up with a reaction timer
 - click the play button
 - after a delay (a time between 2 and 7 seconds, calculated with Math.random) a buzzer appears you should click immediately
 - the time it took you to click that buzzer is measured and displayed as a result
+- this project only has the bare minimum regarding styling, focus is on understanding Vue

 ## How does it work
 - when the component mounts, it takes a specified delayed time before a green buzzer appears